sebastibe/dotfiles/README.md

 ## Instructions

-For almost everything you need to have [XCode](https://developer.apple.com/xcode/) installed.
+For almost everything you need to have [XCode](https://developer.apple.com/xcode/) installed as well as the XCode command tools.
+You can install them with the following command:

+    xcode-select --install

 ### Creating source files